datamllab/rlcard/README.md

 ## API Cheat Sheet
 ### How to create an environment
 You can use the the following interface to make an environment.
-You can specify some configurations with a dictionary.
+You may otionally specify some configurations with a dictionary.
-*   **env = rlcard.make(env_id, config={})**: Make an environment. `env_id` is a string of a environment; `config` is a dictionary specifying some environment configurations, which are as follows.
+*   **env = rlcard.make(env_id, config={})**: Make an environment. `env_id` is a string of a environment; `config` is a dictionary that specifies some environment configurations, which are as follows.
 	*   `seed`: Default `None`.
 Set a environment local random seed for reproducing the results.
 	*   `env_num`: Default `1`.
 It specifies how many environments running in parallel.
 If the number is larger than 1, then the tasks will be assigned to multiple processes for acceleration.
 	*   `allow_step_back`: Defualt `False`. `True` if allowing `step_back` function to traverse backward in the tree.